Skip to content

 • Value: clubnews

-Any article containing one of the keywords will automatically be routed to the chosen community.
+Any article containing one of the keywords will automatically be routed to the chosen place.

 Best Practices